chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 As we used [Create React App](https://github.com/facebook/create-react-app) (CRA) as a starting point for our design system, there are still vestiges of the initial app and scripts that were created for us.
 Let’s clean them up now.

-First, we'll update the README.md to something better suited for us:
+First, update the README.md to something more descriptive:

 ```markdown
 # The Learn Storybook design system